+On this day we commemorate the crucifixion and death of Jesus.
 Parents of younger, Level I children, will want to modify this presentation as appropriate for their children.
 The younger children have spent time with Jerusalem.
-The Jerusalem material was going to move into the Upper Atrium during Lent and that did not get to happen.
-So the Upper Atrium children will not be familiar with the material but have worked with the maps of the regions and cities of Israel.
+The Jerusalem material was going to move into the Upper Atrium during Lent which did not happen.
+So the Upper Atrium children will not be familiar with this material but have worked with the maps of the regions and cities of Israel.